Information for Parents, Grandparents and Carers.

 The Monitoring Protocol documents help to guide and support the families natural abilities.
 They are documents that were designed to be owned by families and shared with professionals.

-Families CAN DO It for themselves.
+Parents and families CAN DO It for themselves.

 After the identification of hearing loss it is vital that the baby and child’s developmental progress is tracked and supported.
 The strategies of support that enable hearing children to develop a rich foundation of language and understanding are just what the hearing impaired child needs at the same stage of development.